Synthetic Data Examples – Realistic – using AI (SYNDERAI), pronounced /ˈsɪn.də.raɪ/

 Another example is the medication part where an appropriate dosage for a specific medication is proposed by AI.
 Also the existing Care Plans were complemented by human readable goals based on the coded activities that were generated for many synthetic clinical stories.

-Human reable text was also invented, partially with AI assistance, especially for the Hopsital Discharge Reports (HDR).
+Human readable text was also invented, partially with AI assistance, especially for the Hospital Discharge Reports (HDR).
 In reality, HDR sections typically contain text along with granular data such as codes or measurements for medication, results, diagnoses, etc.

 For consistency in the example generating algorithms, a Instance Short Hand (ISH) notation was added to the tooling to allow concise description of instance contents while the actual generation of FHIR examples including identifiers and references used the same mechanisms as for the other artifacts.